Bottleneck (production): Fishbone diagram

-Fishbone diagram (Cause and Effect Diagram)

 A fishbone diagram is a graphical means for finding possible problems in a chain of processes.
 By collecting the different data related to the problem, and inputting them into the diagram, it becomes easier to analyze the data in the order it is used, and hence determine the root of the problem.
 This is commonly used to find the bottleneck in a chain of processes due to being able to pinpoint the machine precisely responsible for the delay in production.

 Consequences of bottlenecks in production

 The consequences of having bottlenecks in production are possible stalls in production, supply overstock, fall in employee morale, and loss of customers.
 Bottlenecks can result in the overloading of a machine.
 Overloading a machine can lead to the machinery getting damaged or worn out, and the result of this would be potential stretches of downtime in the long term.

 Stall in production

 A stall in production would be the result of one machine slowing down the entire chain of processes and consistently leaving the other machines unable to continue while it accumulates a large queue.
 This inefficiency significantly slows down production as many resources such as time, people, and machines are being paid to wait.